umlaeute/v4l2loopback/README.md

 please use the issue-tracker for reporting any problems

 # DEPENDENCIES
+in order to build (compile,...) anything, you must have a *working* build-environment (compiler, GNU make,...). the kernel can be somewhat picky if you try to load a module that was compiled with a different compiler than was used to compile the kernel itself. so make sure to have the right compiler in place.

 the v4l2loopback module is a *kernel module*. in order to build it, you *must have* the kernel headers installed that match the linux kernel with which you want to use the module (in most cases this will